survivejs/react-book/manuscript/12_authoring_libraries.md

 Besides `prepublish`, npm provides a set of other hooks.
 The naming is always the same and follows pattern `pre<hook>`, `<hook>`, `post<hook>` where `<hook>` can be `publish`, `install`, `test`, `stop`, `start`, `restart`, or `version`.

-Even though npm will trigger scripts bound to these automatically, you can trigger them explicitly through `npm run` for testing (i.e. `npm run prepublish`).
+Even though npm will trigger scripts bound to these automatically, you can trigger them explicitly through `npm run` for testing (i.e., `npm run prepublish`).
 The idea here is that we want to make our package as easy to consume as possible.
 We can take one for our library users.

 There are plenty of smaller tricks to learn for advanced usage.
 Those are better covered by [the official documentation](https://docs.npmjs.com/misc/scripts).
 Often all you need is just a `prepublish` script for build automation.